Light-Wizzard/WeBookServer/README.md

 so by using external apps,
 and monitoring them, I can ensure security, and I use Monit, to ensure all these apps are always running on the server.

+I use [maldet](https://github.com/waja/maldetect) and [clamav](https://github.com/Cisco-Talos/clamav-devel) for scanning all incoming files.

+I can use HaProxy to Authenticate all Clients, and even filter by specific IP addresses.

+By Removing the Security from this App, it prevents it from being used to hack sites with, even with the code, the rules it uses even when Forked, as long as they do not change the code, and GitHub makes it easy to find out what they changed, but even if they wrote their own client server, that was designed only to hack, all they could hack is their own accounts, since a legitimate site, would have better security.

 I use a 3 Key System, the Admin of the VPS, will download and install WeBookClient,